 We have occasionally experienced calls where the agent can’t hear the caller, but the caller can’t hear the agent.
 It might be related to a poor internet connection or a drop in the net.
 Check if your internet connection is wired and that the connection seems stable elsewise.

 Workaround - Take a note of the caller’s phone number and tell him or her that you’ll call them back (remember that the caller can probably hear you).

-If you are experiencing problems that aren’t easily solved, it might be an idea to increase the level of logging (to debug or trace), but please co-operate and clarify this with Intelecoms support team in advance.
+If you are experiencing problems that aren’t easily solved, it might be an idea to increase the level of logging (to debug or trace), but please co-operate and clarify this with Puzzels support team in advance.
 Increasing the debug level is also set in the client’s menu.

-If asked to send the log files to our support, you can access them by pressing F12 on your PC while in your Chrome browser (where your Connect Client is) and choose “Console”.
+If asked to send the log files to our support, you can access them by pressing F12 on your PC while in your Chrome browser (where your Puzzel Client is) and choose “Console”.
 You can save the log files as a text file by right clicking on the text and pressing “Save as”, and saving the file to your PC.
 Add this file as an attachment in your support issue so that we can analyze it.